thestanchion/thestanchion.github.io/_posts/2018-02-09-string-interpolation-with-template-literals.markdown

 {% highlight js %}
 const card = `<div class="c-card">
                 <h3 class="c-card__name">${first_name} ${last_name}</h3>
-                <span>${jobTitle}</span>
+                <span>${job_title}</span>
             </div>`;
 {% endhighlight %}

 Much neater and much closer to natural HTML.
-We can get rid of the need to close and re-open quotes, we don't need a `+` at the end of each line and we have even used the expression interpolation syntax from before to include our variables.
+We can get rid of the need to close and re-open quotes, we don't need the `+` at the end of each line and we have even used the expression interpolation syntax from before to include our variables.

-Template literals give us a much cleaner method of interpolating variables into a string and make handling multi-line strings so much simpler.
+Template literals give us a much cleaner method of interpolating variables into a string and make handling multi-line strings much simpler.